-Artemis.
 Greek Goddess of the Hunt and the Moon.
 Protector of the forest and virgins.
 Lady of the Wild Mountains and protector of the womb.
-Many people find themselves drawn to the ancient Greek Goddess Artemis and with good reason.
+Artemis has become quite a popular deity worldwide in modern times among pagans and witches alike.
+Many people find themselves drawn to her and for good reason.
 Here we explore who Artemis is AND how to work with and honor her in your spiritual practice.

 Artemis, Greek Goddess of the Hunt, was a daughter of Zeus and Leto.
 Twin sister of the Greek god Apollo.
 It is possible and likely that Artemis is even older than the Olympian gods and was absorbed into the pantheon as it rose to power.
 She’s one of the most ancient deities of Greece and her earliest manifestation was the bear.
 Her name – Artemis – confirms her link to the bear.
 Art means bear (similar to the Celtic Goddess of bears named Artio AND King Arthur of Camelot!)
 What animal is more wild than the bear?